-After adjustment for non-response, weights were post-stratified (Madow, Olkin, and Rubin,

-1983.) using the frame of establishments in business during the last quarter of 1996 to produce control totals.
+After adjustment for non-response, weights were post-stratified (Madow, Olkin, and Rubin, 1983.) using the frame of establishments in business during the last quarter of the year for which estimates would be made to produce control totals.
 For detailed information concerning construction of weights, see Sommers (MEPS Methodology Report No. 8, November 1999).